dlta-reading/dlta-reading.github.io/index.md

 layout: default
 ---

 Hi!

 Welcome to our reading group.
 Please join us this summer to understand and learn about deep learning from a researcher's point of view.
-We will be doing book readings, paper readings, code demos, guest lectures and a lot more.
+We will be doing book readings, paper readings, code demos, guest lectures and more importantly, discussing and updating the latest research from deep-learning community.

-We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/).
+We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/) and cover widely used deep learning architectures in June and then move to [Matrix Computation book](http://web.mit.edu/ehliu/Public/sclark/Golub%20G.H.,%20Van%20Loan%20C.F.-%20Matrix%20Computations.pdf) in mid July.

 **All are welcome**

 ### Time and Location

 We will be meeting **Tuesdays** and **Fridays** at **4:00 pm** in **MSC break room 5765B**.

 ### Schedule